hweidner/check-mk-goodies/autopb/README.md

 Whenever the hosts.mk file changes, the configuration changes are activated with `cmk -R`, which is the recommended way on the Checkmk Raw Edition.

-The automatically created host objects are rather dumb.
+The automatically created host objects have their piggyback sources configured as parents, so that the parent-child relationship is used in notifications and in the topology graph.
+Besides that, they are rather dumb.
 They do not have an IP address nor get their UP/DOWN state checked in any way.
 There are solely there to display the collected piggyback data.